insightsengineering/rtables/README.md

 instructions.
 Currently, `rtables` can be outputted in `ascii` and `html`.

-Note: we have completely refactored the `rtables` package and officially released as per January 2021.
-If you have learned the pre-2021 `rtables` framework then please spend some time familiarizing yourself with the new framework, there is details in the vignettes.
+Note: we have completely refactored the `rtables` package which is officially released on CRAN in December 2020.
+With this significant change please familiarize yourself with the new framework by reading the package vignettes.

-`rtables` is developed on copy right by `F. Hoffmann-La Roche` and it is released open source under the Apache License Version 2 to further the adoption of R and to spawn collaboration in the space of clinical trials data analysis and reporting.
+`rtables` is developed and copy written by `F. Hoffmann-La Roche` and it is released open source under Apache License Version 2.

-An important driver for writing `rtables` was to create regulatory submissions ready tables for the health authorities.
-Hence, summarized the requirements:
+`rtables` development is driven by the need to create regulatory ready tables for health authority review.
+Some of the key requirements for this undertaking are listed below:

   - cell values and their visualization separate (i.e. no string based tables)
+      - values need to be programmatically accessible in their non-rounded state for cross-checking
   - multiple values displayed within a cell
-  - values need to be programmatically accessible in their non-rounded state for cross-checking
+  - flexible tabulation framework
   - flexible formatting (cell spans, rounding, alignment, etc.)
-  - composition of an `rtable` object from other `rtables` objects
   - multiple output formats (html, ascii, latex, pdf, xml)
   - flexible pagination
   - distinguish between name and label in the data structure to work with CDISC standards
   - title, footnotes, cell cell/row/column references
-  - flexible tabulation framework

 Note that the current state of `rtables` does not fulfill all of those requirements, however, `rtables` is still under active development and